Public Methods

 Create a ReferralParams class object and set the various user details to identify the user matching your back-end system.

-To add a pending referral, simply call ReferralHero's rh.pendingReferral()
+To add a pending referral, simply call ReferralHero's rh.pendingReferral() function and send the ReferralParams data.

 The minimum values for this endpoint to work: